angeal185/sicarii/README.md

 sicarii extends the existing nodejs modules in place, leaving you full access to the nodejs server object.
 Most of these extensions can be either disabled, replaced, configured or extended.

+sicarii uses the modern nodejs http2 api and does not need or contain any code related to the http2 Compatibility API.

 Below is a 30 second minimal `rest-api`/`static server` example.

 ```js